Nitin12-lab/Data-warehouse-Advanced-Analytics/README.md

-# Data Warehouse and Advanced Analytics Project
+# Data Warehouse and Data Analytics Project

 🚀 This project demonstrates a complete data warehousing and analytics solution, following industry best practices in **SQL, ETL pipelines, and data modeling**.